-This is my 1st UX project where am designing a user experience rather than just a cool website.
-The following is my journey while learning & understanding this discipline under the mentorship of UX designer Tim Noetzel through springboard's UX design course.
+This is a project where am designing a user experience rather than just a cool website.
+The following is my journey while learning & understanding this discipline under the mentorship of UX designer Tim Noetzel.

 PURPOSE OF RE-DESIGN